datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/github-api.md

 ???+ cost "Costs"

-    This is the free version of the GitHub API.
+    DataDistillr's GitHub form is specifically configured for the free version of the GitHub API.
+To connect to paid versions try to use the [Custom API](custom-apis.md) form, or [contact us](/../../../getting-help) for assistance.

 ???+ rlimit "Rate Limits"